Bronstein, Gewirtz & Grossman, LLC Notifies DocuSign, Inc. (DOCU) Investors of Class Action and Lead Plaintiff Deadline: February 22, 2022

 NEW YORK, Dec.
-27, 2021 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against DocuSign, Inc. ("DocuSign" or the "Company") (NASDAQ: DOCU) on behalf of purchasers of DocuSign securities between March 27, 2020 and December 2, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/docu.
+29, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against DocuSign, Inc. (“DocuSign” or the “Company”) ( DOCU) on behalf of purchasers of DocuSign securities between March 27, 2020 and December 2, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/docu.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.